 While it is interesting to know that your baby’s salivary glands develop between two to three months, teething in itself can be a quite painful experience for children, causing them to drool much more than they normally would.
 This drooling can sometimes lead to rashes, commonly known as teething rashes.

 What are these teething rashes?
 How do they develop?
 How can you identify them, and how can it be treated?
 Here is all you need to know!

 Can babies develop a rash from teething?
 Let’s see the answer.
 Also known as teething diaper rash, or drool rash, teething rashes occur when toddlers are in their teething stage.
 These rashes are a type of skin rash that is generally characterized by raised, bumpy red skin patches.

 The baby’s skin may appear dry and chapped.
 If you have a toddler or have seen teething rash pictures, you’d have a good idea of what they look like.
 Teething rash on a baby can painful and irritating for most.
 So, what happens is that the baby’s drooling has saliva that contains enzymes that irritate the skin and lead to rashes.

 Rash from teething can occur during the teething phase or can even continue till toddlerhood.

 Rashes associated with teething have an apparent cause, which is teething itself.
 When your baby’s new teeth come out from the gums, somewhere between 6-24 months, it leads to a lot of drooling that may irritate your baby’s new and sensitive skin.

-The rash formed as a result of this is a teething rash caused by the pieces of saliva, food, and wetness that disturbs your baby’s skin.
-When this drool is combined with persistent or frequent rubbing with the skin as a result of clothing, hugging and playing, it can result in the formation of a rash.
+The rash formed as a result of this is a teething rash caused by the pieces of saliva, food, and wetness that disturb your baby’s skin.
+When this drool is combined with persistent or frequent rubbing with the skin as a result of clothing, hugging, and playing, it can result in the formation of a rash.